music-assistant/music-assistant-lib/DEVELOPMENT.md

 NOTE: Always re-run the setup script after you fetch the latest code because requirements could have changed.

+### Using Devcontainer/Codespace
+We removed support for devcontainers because we do not have anyone willing to maintain it.
+It also is not very convenient due to all the port requirements, binaries etc.
+If somebody is willing to create and maintain a devcontainer with host networking and based on our base alpine image, we will add the support back.
+Until then: Develop with Python venv on a Linux or MacOS machine (see above).

+## Note on async Python
 The Music Assistant server is fully built in Python.
 The Python language has no real supported for multi-threading.
 This is why Music Assistant heavily relies on asyncio to handle blocking IO.
 It is important to get a good understanding of asynchronous programming before building your first provider.
 [This](https://www.youtube.com/watch?v=M-UcUs7IMIM) video is an excellent first step in the world of asyncio.

 ## Building a new Music Provider
 A Music Provider is the provider type that adds support for a 'source of music' to Music Assistant.
 Spotify and Youtube Music are examples of a Music Provider, but also Filesystem and SMB can be put in the Music Provider category.
 All Providers (of all types) can be found in the `music_assistant/server/providers` folder.